[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 Why use Spacelift to manage your Terraform resources?

-Terraform is really powerful, but to achieve an end-to-end secure Gitops approach, you need to use a product that can run your Terraform workflows.
-Spacelift takes managing Terraform to the next level by giving you access to a powerful CI/CD workflow and unlocking features such as:
+Terraform is really powerful, but to achieve an end-to-end secure GitOps approach, you need a platform that can orchestrate your Terraform workflows.
+Spacelift is the infrastructure orchestration platform built for the AI-accelerated software era.

 • Policies (based on Open Policy Agent) – You can control how many approvals you need for runs, what kind of resources you can create, and what kind of parameters these resources can have, and you can also control the behavior when a pull request is open or merged.

-• Multi-IaC workflows – Combine Terraform with Kubernetes, Ansible, and other infrastructure-as-code (IaC) tools such as OpenTofu, Pulumi, and CloudFormation, create dependencies among them, and share outputs
+• Multi-IaC workflows – Combine Terraform with Kubernetes, Ansible, and other IaC tools such as OpenTofu, Pulumi, and CloudFormation, create dependencies among them, and share outputs.

-• Build self-service infrastructure – You can use Blueprints to build self-service infrastructure; simply complete a form to provision infrastructure based on Terraform and other supported tools.
+• Build self-service infrastructure – You can use Templates and Blueprints to build self-service infrastructure; simply complete a form to provision infrastructure based on Terraform and other supported tools.

 • Integrations with any third-party tools – You can integrate with your favorite third-party tools and even build policies for them.
 For example, see how to integrate security tools in your workflows using Custom Inputs.